 While exploring our Public Art, you will want to check out our Downtown Gallery spaces.

 At The Top Gallery

 A visit to Uptown Forum (2610 Lee Street) is not complete without heading to the second floor and visiting At The Top Gallery.
-This quaint space displays the works of three local artists – Tracy Chesney Hughes (photography), Marcie Penland (painter), and Allen Weekley (photography).
+They have recently expanded to more that double their gallery space, adding space to also do art classes with local artists.
+These two spaces display the works of many of our local artists – including Tracy Chesney Hughes (photography), Marcie Penland (painter), Allen Weekley (photography), Cathy Smithey (painting and mixed media), Michael Campbell (Sketches), and more.
 Each has a story to tell through their art and chances are one of them will be there to share their stories with you when you visit.
 For more information, visit them on Facebook at At The Top.